Goa (2010 film): Soundtrack

 The film score and soundtrack for Goa are composed by Venkat Prabhu's cousin and regular music composer, Yuvan Shankar Raja.
-Since approximately the first twenty minutes of the film are set in the 1980s, it is known that the music for the affected scenes and a couple of the songs were recorded live (as it was done during that time) to "do justice to the scenes".
-Yuvan Shankar Raja had started the re-recording works for the film score on 21 December 2009, after having watched the entire film and had finished it within seven days with the help of his cousin and assistant Premji Amaran.

-The soundtrack, after several postponements, was finally released on 6 January 2010.
-The album features 9 songs overall.
-18 singers have lent their voices for the songs, including composer Yuvan Shankar Raja, his father Ilaiyaraaja, his siblings Karthik Raja and Bhavatharini, his cousins Premji Amaran and director Venkat Prabhu, S. P. Balasubrahmanyam, K. S. Chitra and actress-singer Mamta Mohandas.

-Contrary to earlier reports that suggested that merely three or four numbers would feature in the film, seven out of the nine songs were used in their entirety, besides two more additional tracks.
+The soundtrack was released on 6 January 2010.

 Release

-The satellite rights of the film were sold to Sun TV.
-The film was given an "A" certificate by the Indian Censor Board., reportedly because of its content that "requires a mature audience", while also describing it as a "path breaking entertainer which explores human sexuality very beautifully".
+Goa was given an A certificate by the censor board, reportedly because of its content that "requires a mature audience", while also describing it as a "path breaking entertainer which explores human sexuality very beautifully".
 The film released with over 200 prints in Tamil Nadu.
 The film's release, initially expected to happen in late 2009, got postponed several times.
-It was released on 29 January 2010 worldwide with Tamizh Padam and the controversial Jaggubhai.
+It was released on 29 January 2010 worldwide with Tamizh Padam and Jaggubhai.

 Reception

+Critical response

 Sify wrote, "Venkat Prabhu operates on the belief that having funny people on screen is enough to get laughs.
 He simply has no story to tell, just some funny village bumpkins on a trip to Goa and their misadventures".
 Gautaman Bhaskaran of Hindustan Times wrote, "Sadly, despite all the hype that Goa raised, it cannot even pass as one of those flicks that allow you to lean back and enjoy".

+R. S. Prakash of Bangalore Mirror wrote "Only if Venkat had worked harder on the script, it would have been a hattrick".
+Y. Sunita Chowdary of The Hindu wrote "Bereft of any smart lines, the drama stands out visually and for most of its running time it will keep one engaged."
+Pavithra Srinivasan of Rediff.com wrote "Enjoy this holiday for what it is, with no great expectations about a story and Goa might keep you entertained."

+Box office

 The film was number one at the Chennai box office during its opening week.